Printing House for the Blind

 Be My Eyes

-uses the Apple iPhone or iPad to connect blind or visually impaired
+uses the Apple iPhone or iPad or an

 people to sighted volunteers for